 - That if they make a mistake they'll feel socially incompetent and bad about themselves because of it.
-Their error will offer 'proof' that they're flawed.
+Their error will be "proof" that they're flawed.

-In many social situations there is some element of risk, but when you have a fear you've blown the stakes out of proportion.
-For example, you could be nervous about sharing your vulnerabilities with others.
+In many social settings there is some element of risk, but when you have a fear you blow the stakes out of proportion.
+For example, you could be nervous about sharing your vulnerabilities.
 You do need to use some discretion when doing this.
 You wouldn't want to spill your darkest secrets to an acquaintance you run into on the street, or tell something embarrassing to a mean-spirited gossip.
 However, most of the time nothing too bad will happen if you let others know some of your quirks or insecurities.
-Even if something negative does happen, it's often not nearly as bad as you worried it would be.
+Even if something negative does happen, it's often not nearly as bad as you worry it would be.

 As I explain in another article, the best way to get over a fear is to face it in real life.
-Like I just mentioned, fears involve unrealistic thoughts that distort the potential for danger in a situation, and learning to recognize and handle that kind of thinking helps as well.
-Someone may also fear a situation because they're lacking the knowledge or skills to do well in it (e.g., someone will be more uncomfortable giving a speech if they have no public speaking training or experience).
+Like I just mentioned, fears involve unrealistic thoughts that distort the potential for danger, and learning to recognize and handle that kind of thinking helps as well.
+Someone may also fear a situation because they lack the knowledge or skills to do well in it (e.g., someone will be more uncomfortable giving a speech if they have no public speaking training or experience).
 However, in the end you've still got to deal with your fears head on to fully get over them.

-Here are the common fears.
-The list is long, so you 'll probably just want to skim the headings, and only read more about the sections that stand out to you.
+Here are the commonplace fears.
+The list is long, so you 'll probably just want to skim the headings, and only read more on the sections that stand out to you.
 I've tried to divide them into categories for the sake of organization, but some of them could easily fall under several headings.
-The fears can also combine, like if someone has a fear of talking on the phone, and with speaking with authority figures, they'll be extra nervous to call their boss to ask them something.
+The fears can also combine, like if someone is afraid of talking on the phone, and of speaking with authority figures, they'll be extra nervous to call their boss to ask them something.

-The conversation is one of the basic units of socializing, and many people's fears revolve around it.
-They worry that they'll come off badly by running out of things to discuss, by saying something stupid, or generally being a boring, awkward conversation partner.
-They may generally see talking to someone as a high-pressure, audition-like situation.
-This article on worries shy or insecure people often have can give you a pretty good idea of some of the other things they may be concerned about when they have to interact with someone.
+Conversation is a core part of socializing, and many people's fears revolve around it.
+They worry that they'll come off badly by running out of things to discuss, saying something stupid, or generally being boring and awkward to talk to.
+They may see speaking to someone as a high-pressure, audition.
+This article on worries shy or insecure people often have can give you a pretty good idea of some of the other things they may be concerned about.

 Certain types of conversation

-There are certain varieties of conversation that people tend to feel more nervous about:
+There are varieties of conversation that people tend to feel more nervous about:

-- Having to talk to somebody one-on-one.
-The issue is that they feel under pressure to keep the conversation going all on their own.
+- Having to talk to somebody one on one - The issue is that they feel under pressure to keep the interaction going all on their own

-- Talking to people in a group.
-Here someone may worry that they won't have to the confidence or the ability to chip in and contribute things to the discussion, and that they'll be negatively judged as shy, quiet, or boring as a result.
-If the group is fairly big there could also be fears about not wanting to be the center of attention.
+- Talking to people in a group - Here someone may worry that they won't have the confidence or ability to chip in and contribute things to the discussion, and that they'll be judged as shy, quiet, or dull as a result.
+If the group is fairly big there could also be fears about not wanting to be the center of attention

-- Running into someone and being trapped in a situation where they have to make conversation with them, e.g., meeting an acquaintance on the street and struggling to make small talk, ending up in the same elevator as their boss.
+- Running into someone and being trapped into making conversation with them - E.g., meeting an acquaintance on the street and struggling to make small talk, ending up in the same elevator as their boss

-- Talking on the phone (I go into more detail about this farther down).
+- Talking on the phone - Again, I go into more detail about this farther down

 Approaching people to start a conversation

-It can be scary to try to initiate a conversation with someone.
-The biggest fear is that the person won't be interested in talking with you, or that they'll reject you outright.
-Someone may also not be sure how to start a conversation, or enter one that's already taking place.
+It can be scary to try to initiate a conversation.
+The biggest fear is that someone won't be interested in talking with you, or that they'll reject you outright.
+Someone may also not be sure how to start a conversation, or join one that's already taking place.
 Then, once the conversation begins, they often feel on the spot, and like the onus is on them to keep it going at first.

 Having to end a conversation

 Out of a desire to not possibly offend the other person, someone may feel slightly nervous about having to exit a conversation.
-If that fear is bad enough, they may have a related worry around having to speak to the type of talkative person who may 'trap' them.
+If that fear is bad enough they may have a related worry around having to speak to the type of chatty, oblivious person who may "trap" them in an exchange.

 Meeting new people

 Of course, the fear here is that they may not like you.
-Also, when we're meeting people we're sometimes hoping to make new friends, and so have worries that we may not succeed in doing that.
+Also, when we're meeting people we're sometimes hoping to make new friends, and have worries we may not succeed.
 Some situations where this may come up for someone: